ono/resque-cleaner/README.markdown

 **Helper Methods**

-Here is a list of methods a job extended:
+Here is a list of methods a failed job ratained through ResqueCleaner has:

     retried?: returns true if the job has already been retried. requeued?: alias of retried?.